 To register with JPJ, the following documents are required:

-- Ad Valorem Registration Fee (AVRF) Certificate and valuation (for trailers and semi trailers
+Ad Valorem Registration Fee (AVRF) Certificate and valuation (for trailers and semi trailers in Peninsular Malaysia).

 A separate application must be submitted to JPJ for each commercial vehicle.